sellerlink/free-timeshare-api/README.md

 Free & Open API for Timeshare Advertising
 -----------------------------------------

-An innovate way for the many different free classified websites to share certain data and allow the community to communicate and grow together.
+An innovative way for the many different free classified websites to share certain data and allow the community to communicate and grow together.

 Status: Design